-Marhamchurch C of E Primary School uses rigorous data analysis, half-termly point in time assessments (to track progress and attainment against national age-related expectation) and monitoring throughout the year to gauge the impact of curriculum design.
+Marhamchurch C of E Primary School uses rigorous data analysis, termly point in time assessments (to track progress and attainment against national age-related expectation) and monitoring throughout the year to gauge the impact of curriculum design.
 The Head of School and individual subject leaders (with support from our Trust’s School Improvement Partner (SIP) and external monitoring visits) monitor planning, classroom environments, books, lessons and moderate the accuracy of assessments, providing individual feedback to: move practice forward; celebrating positives; and highlighting areas for development that through support, training or coaching are changed.
 The use of pupil conferencing and the school council’s secret students in class enables us to evaluate pupil voice too.

 Children in Reception follow the EYFS curriculum which covers the Prime Learning Areas of Personal, Social and Emotional Learning, Communication and Language and Physical Development as well as the specific areas of Early Literacy and Mathematics, Understanding the World and Expressive Arts and Design.
 The school’s approach to Early Learning is that it should be as child initiated as possible and we provide an environment where children can explore and develop their skills and knowledge through experience and ‘play’.
 As they become more secure and able, they progress onto more structured and focused ‘teacher led’ activities in preparation for Key Stage 1.
 Children in Reception also have daily reading (phonic-based), writing and maths activities.

 Early reading is taught using synthetic phonics as the main approach to reading.
 Pupils are systematically taught the phonemes (sounds), how to blend the sounds for reading and how to segment the sounds in order to write and spell words.
 They are taught to use their phonic skills and knowledge as their first approach to reading, but are also taught high frequency/’tricky’ (Red) words, which cannot be decoded.
 The school uses the Read Write Inc scheme to teach phonics.
-Children in Reception, Year 1 and Year 2 are assessed regularly, grouped according to ability and taught phonics in small groups.
+Children in Reception, Year 1 and Year 2 are assessed regularly, grouped according to ability and taught phonics in small groups each day.

 During Key Stage 1, we aim to continue the early learning goals of differentiating between print and pictures; recognising the connection between speech and writing; become aware of the symbolic nature of writing, the sounds and names of letters and how to write them correctly.
 We aim to help the children enjoy writing and see the value of it; to learn to communicate meaning in narrative and non-fiction texts; to spell and punctuate correctly.
 In Year 2, we expect the children to begin to join their handwriting neatly.